suhasdhoke92/Interview_qna_k8s/README.md

 # KubernetesInterviewQ&A

 This repository provides a comprehensive Q&A guide for preparing for Kubernetes-related interview questions.
-It covers Kubernetes architecture, components interaction, services, labels/selectors, service types, kube-proxy, headless services, and real-world design decisions.
+It covers Kubernetes architecture, components interaction, services, labels/selectors, service types, kube-proxy, headless services, cross-namespace access, network policies, deployment strategies, and rollback approaches.

 ## Q&A for Kubernetes Interview